Let’s face it.

 Then start searching for something better.

 3 | You’re Given a Fresh Start

-As long as the paycheck hits every two weeks, it’s so common to fall into the trap of not doing anything proactive about your situation (so that you can make it better!)
+As long as the paycheck comes in, it’s easy to fall into the trap of not doing anything proactive about your situation.

-So when you’re fired you no longer have to worry about the daily stresses, struggles, or headaches that came with that job.
+When you’re fired, you no longer have to worry about the daily stresses or headaches that came with that job.

 4 | You Start Reflecting